This post contains affiliate links, please review our Disclosure Policy.

 So…did you feel The Handmaid’s Tale lived up to the hype?
 Have you been enjoying our mini reviews?
 Let us know in the comments! |RL

 P.S.
 Want more The Handmaid’s Tale?
-Take the What Woman from The Handmaid’s Tale Are You?
-Quiz!
+Find out which woman from The Handmaid’s Tale you are.